Saturday, September 21, 2019

 The CryptO'pinion?

-It's difficult to find something negative to say about this racer.
-But, if I was to be picky, then the framerate could be a tad smoother and I miss the audio touches like skids or driving through tunnels.
-But I really am being picky!!
+It's difficult to find something negative to say about this frivolous racer, but, if I were to be picky, the framerate could be a tad smoother, and I miss the extra audio touches like skidding sounds or when driving through tunnels.
+But I'm really being picky, because this is an outstanding conversion of the original.

-Overall, this is an outstanding conversion of the arcade original.
-It looks, sounds and plays absolutely great plus the ability to instantly select your preferred course is a huge bonus.
-It's authentic and brilliantly entertaining, so it will always keep on dragging you back for more.
-Buggy Boy is an Atari ST gem and I love it.
-Simple as that really.
+Okay, so it looks, sounds, and plays absolutely great, plus the ability to instantly select your preferred course is a huge bonus.
+It's authentic, entertaining, and doesn't take itself seriously at all.
+Plus, it will always keep on dragging you back for more.
+Buggy Boy is an Atari ST gem, and I love it.
+So will you.
+Play it now!

-The floppies can be sourced using Old Games Finder but, if you have the necessary hardware, I would advice you to download the cool hack by D-Bug.
+The floppies can be sourced at Atari Legend but, if you have the hardware, I would advice downloading the hack by D-Bug.
 This not only comes with a fantastic intro but also supports faster Atari computers, like my own Mega STe.
-This, is a superb feature that I love to bits!! (can you tell? lol)
+Absolutely superb!!!

 2 comments: